 One of my biggest fears relating to AI is the potential repercussions it will have on the current generation of children that will be growing up with the knowledge that hard work is no longer required for a saleable or functional product, be it a "painting," a facsimile of a novel, and so on.
 Will anyone even bother to learn new skills when you can simply type a few words (presumably with spell-check on) and get a detailed painting within mere seconds, or a full novel, or even a full on movie, as some companies are currently trying to make a reality?
 Will they have the incentive to try, fail, try again, and work hard to acquire a skill when the end result (even if it is an algorithmic knockoff) is so close at hand?

 I hope the answer is yes.
 I hope that my athlete metaphor from before holds up, and people will continue to prioritise skills over easy gains and look down upon any process that is effectively a form of cheating.
-But still, you can't blame for worrying.
+But still, you can't blame me, and many others, for being concerned about this.
 People have an unfortunate tendency to choose the path of least resistance, and AI is the greatest cheat code for life we have yet to create.

 THE CHECMATE MACHINE